 From 1 April 2019 the Authority has been a member of the Fire and Rescue Indemnity Company Limited (FRIC) along with a number of other fire & rescue services.
 The company began trading in November 2015 and is a hybrid discretionary mutual.
 The Authority's risk protection arrangements are provided through the pooled fund of the company.
-During 2022/23 the Authority made a contribution of £0.439m to the company for the year ending 31 October 2023 with £0.183m of this treated as an expense in 2022/23.
+During 2023/24 the Authority made a contribution of £0.438m to the company for the year ending 31 October 2024 with £0.183m of this treated as an expense in 2023/24 The Assistant Director Resources / Treasurer is a Member Director of FRIC.